 Your LACERS Health Plan coverage is separate from your Active Employee Benefits coverage, and you will need to transition to LACERS Medical, Dental, and Vision coverage during the retirement process.

 Retirees have the opportunity to enroll or change Health Plans during LACERS’ annual Open Enrollment period.
-The 2021 period will take place from October 15, 2020 to March 31, 2021.
-Due to different City-sponsored programs competing for LACERS health staff’s availability, the typical Open Enrollment period will be extended to allow Members and staff more time to process health plan enrollments and changes.
+The 2021 period took place from October 15, 2020 to March 31, 2021.
+Due to different City-sponsored programs competing for LACERS health staff’s availability, the typical Open Enrollment period was extended to allow Members and staff more time to process health plan enrollments and changes.

 If you live outside of a LACERS California HMO service area, or outside California but within the United States and its territories, MPRP could help you pay the premium of your chosen plan with your LACERS medical subsidy.
 You can participate in this program if you are an eligible Retiree or an eligible survivor.